FirebaseExtended/compass-ai-travel-planning-sample-flutter/README.md

 1. Once genkit has started running, close and re-open the web preview.

+### Trying out the Checks Guardrails API Plugin

+1. Ensure you have followed the instructions to get started with the [Guardrails API](https://developers.google.com/checks/guide/ai-safety/guardrails)

+1. Authorize the Application Default Credential using the following command: `gcloud auth application-default login --scopes=https://www.googleapis.com/auth/cloud-platform,https://www.googleapis.com/auth/checks`

+1. Restart the genkit server after the ADC has been updated with the appropriate scopes

 ### Additional Information

 This app is not an officially supported Google Product